Retention Strategies for Subscription Box Business OwnersNov 17, 2023

 Today I’m sharing six actionable tips to help you retain your subscribers.

-When you provide items that are seasonal and trendy, your subscribers will love and use them during that season.
-Then they’ll be ready for the next thing in time for your next box.
+When you provide items that are seasonal and trendy, your subscribers will enjoy them and use them during that season.
+Then they’ll be excited and ready for the next thing in time for your next box.

 I go to Market once or twice a year to discover new trends and new vendors.
-Learn more about Market in this blog post.
+Learn more about the value of going to Market in this blog post.

 2. Ask your subscribers what they want.